Credit listing

 Negative listing

 Are you not paying back your loan as agreed?
 And did you miss payments?
-Then you will receive a negative registration.
+Then you will receive a negative listing.
 This can be a problem if you want to buy a house or take out a loan.

 Registration details